gab-er/ip/docs/README.md

     Type commands to manage your tasks

-    Type exit to save your tasks and close the application
+    Type bye to save your tasks and close the application
 ```
 ## 📋 Adding todos